Regenleif's Guide to Druiding

 I will go into each evasion ability in detail:

-Reflex: Reflex deflects stun/hold/slow-motion skills.
+Reflex: Reflex deflects movement-affecting skills.
 It is useful if you like soloing Druid mobs, fighting bosses, and against any mob casting those skill types.
 Until you are lvl 65+, you will probably never have the chance to upgrade this skill (the first monsters to use such skills are the Stonevale Druids).
 However, after that, more mobs will use it.
 It is a good ability to have in your reserves, however you should not put in extra effort to keep it maxed.

 Vigour: Vigour shrugs off DoT spells.
 To be honest, mine is not as high a level as I would like it to be, but it is hard to train (Stonevale Druids are one of the only good Vigour-training mobs).
 It is not the most pressing ability to train, as DoT spells generally aren't too deadly and common.

 Willpower: Willpower aids in the deflection of Debuffs.
 Such skills include Howling Wind, Lure of Ice/Fire/Magic/etc, Smoke Bomb, and others that make you weaker but do not deal direct damage.
 The best way to train this is to politely ask a mage to cast lures on you in the arena, or make your own mage for this purpose.
+The skill is not used often by mobs in the "wild".

 Ok.
 First off, note that Druids have the MOST skills of all the classes.
 Choosing which exact skills to max is very difficult, so I divided them up into three categories: DPS, Support, and Useless.